andreascansee/ollama-scout/README.md

 > *DeepSeek is a family of open-source reasoning models developed by the DeepSeek team, known for their strong performance in tasks such as mathematics, programming, and general logic...*

 Despite `qwen2.5:14b` having no built-in knowledge of DeepSeek, the agent was able to:
-1. Run `search_ollama_models("deepseek")` to discover related models and URLs like `deepseek-r1 → https://ollama.com/library/deepseek-r1`.
+1. Run `search_ollama_models("deepseek")` to discover related models and URLs like `deepseek-r1 → https://ollama.com/library/deepseek-r1`
-2. Use `fetch_ollama_metadata("https://ollama.com/library/deepseek-r1")` to retrieve and parse live information.
+2. Use `fetch_ollama_metadata("https://ollama.com/library/deepseek-r1")` to retrieve and parse live information
-3. Synthesize a coherent answer — entirely using local inference.
+3. Synthesize a coherent answer — entirely using local inference

 > ⚙️ This demonstrates how small LLMs can be extended with real-time tools to provide current answers.

 ## 🛠 Tech Stack
 - **Python 3.13**
-  - Standard libraries, plus `BeautifulSoup` for lightweight HTML parsing (used by fetch tools).
+  - Standard libraries, plus `BeautifulSoup` for lightweight HTML parsing (used by fetch tools)
 - **Ollama (Local LLM Runtime)**
-  - Install via [https://ollama.com/download](https://ollama.com/download) or your system's package manager.
+  - Install via [https://ollama.com/download](https://ollama.com/download) or your system's package manager
-  - This project uses **Qwen2.5:14B**, a relatively small (≈8GB) but capable model with native support for function calling (tool use).
+  - This project uses **Qwen2.5:14B**, a relatively small (≈8GB) but capable model with native support for function calling (tool use)
-  - The model strikes a good balance between reasoning ability and runtime efficiency on consumer hardware.
+  - The model strikes a good balance between reasoning ability and runtime efficiency on consumer hardware

 > ⚠️ You must download the model before use:
 > ```bash